apalache-mc/apalache/docs/src/apalache/types-and-annotations.md

 Our model checker assigns types to variables, in order to encode TLA+ expressions in [Z3](https://github.com/Z3Prover/z3).
-Hence, the expressions that are ill-typed (from the point of view of our type system), will be rejected right away.
+Hence, the expressions that are ill-typed (from the point of view of our type system) will be rejected right away.
 Some expressions, such as ``{}`` and ``<<>>`` require an advanced type inference algorithm, so the model checker will ask the user to provide the tool with a type annotation.
 To get an idea of our type system, check Section 2.
 In a nutshell,